-7. Make Peace With Death.
+7. Make Peace With Death

 “Rehearse death.
 To say this is to tell a person to rehearse his freedom.
 A person who has learned how to die has unlearned how to be a slave.” – Seneca.

-Steve Jobs said it beautifully, “Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
+Steve Jobs said it well, “Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.”